An effective $\boldsymbol{\Lambda}$-Szekeres modelling of the local Universe with Cosmicflows-4: An effective model for the local Universe

 where we now identify $H_{\mathrm{los}}=H-H_{|r=0}$, with $H$ being the Hubble field of the $\Lambda$-Szekeres models, and $r = 0$ being the observer position.
 Moreover, we single out the large-scale background contribution by writing

 where $H_0$ is the underlying Hubble parameter of the fiducial FLRW cosmology employed in the reconstruction.
 We thus obtain

 Therefore, from the PV data of CF4, we can directly extract the Hubble field, $H$, of the underlying $\Lambda$-Szekeres models, given an estimate of the expansion rate at the observer's location.
 Here, we will consider as ansatz $\Delta H_{|r=0} = 0$, i.e., we take the expansion within our cell to be, on average, the same as the fiducial cosmological models.
+This assumption --- adopted consistently throughout the analysis --- is motivated by the fact that the HAMLET reconstruction provides PVs in the comoving frame.
+As a result, the density and PV fields used to calibrate the effective $\Lambda$-Szekeres model are not affected by a dipole bias induced by the peculiar motion of the observer with respect to the Hubble flow.

-However, constructing a description in terms of quasilocal scalars and their exact deviations also requires determining the proper volume of the reconstructed cells, which is necessary for performing the weighted integration defining each quasilocal quantity.
+Constructing a description in terms of quasilocal scalars and their exact deviations also requires determining the proper volume of the reconstructed cells, which is necessary for performing the weighted integration defining each quasilocal quantity.
 To determine the proper volume of the reconstructed cells, we exploit the linear nature of the employed CF4 reconstruction.
 Indeed, in this case we can find the proper volume, $\dd V_\mathrm{prop}$ as given by

 where $\dd V_\mathrm{flat}$ is the volume element in flat space, $\delta$ is the linear density contrast, and $a_0(r)$ is the current-time seed LTB scale-factor, which can be determined, given FLRW boundary conditions, to be~\cite{Sussman_2015,Sussman_2017}